willwood/RapidWeaver-Bootstrap-Snippets/README.md

 The snippets can be downloaded by navigating to the official repository on Github:
 [https://github.com/willwood/RapidWeaver-Bootstrap-Snippets](https://github.com/willwood/RapidWeaver-Bootstrap-Snippets)

-On that page, you should see a link or button with an option to download the complete repository.
-The repository consists of this *readme* file and all of the latest RapidWeaver Bootstrap code snippets.
+On that page, you should see a button at the top or in the sidebar with an option to download the complete repository.
+Typically this is marked as **Download ZIP** or similar.
+The repository consists of this *README.md* markdown file and all of the latest RapidWeaver Bootstrap code snippets.

 Alternatively, the code snippets are available using the download links provided on the [ThemeFlood](http://themeflood.com) website.